jez321/jez321.github.io/_posts/2020-05-19-essential-vscode-shortcuts.md

 `Shift+Ctrl+F` `⇧⌘F`

-While as is standard `Ctrl+F` `⌘F` will all you to find some specific text within the current file, this shortcut will open VSCode's powerful search panel, allowing you to search for text within any file in your entire project.
+While as is standard `Ctrl+F` `⌘F` will allow you to find some specific text within the current file, this shortcut will open VSCode's powerful search panel, allowing you to search for text within any file in your entire project.

 ### Go back / forward